Marie Antoinette: Early life (1755–1770)

+The death of her older sister Maria Josepha from smallpox during the epidemic in Vienna in October 1767 made an everlasting impression on the young Maria Antonia.
+In her later life she recalled the ailing Maria Josepha taking her in her arms.
+She told her that she would not be traveling to Naples to marry King Ferdinand IV of Naples, to whom she was betrothed, but for the family vault.

-Later in 1768, Mathieu-Jacques de Vermond was dispatched by Louis XV to tutor Maria Antonia as she became the future wife to Louis XVI.
-Serving as an educator, Abbe de Vermond found her to be unsatisfactorily educated and lacking in, at the age of 13, important writing skills.
-Nonetheless, he also complimented her stating "her character, her heart, are excellent".
+In 1768, Mathieu-Jacques de Vermond was dispatched by Louis XV to tutor Maria Antonia.
+De Vermond found her to be unsatisfactorily educated and lacking in important writing skills.
+Nonetheless, he also complimented her, stating "her character, her heart, are excellent".
 He found her "more intelligent than has been generally supposed," but since "she is rather lazy and extremely frivolous, she is hard to teach".

+Under the recommendation of Étienne François de Choiseul, Duke of Choiseul, a strong supporter of her prospective marriage, she received a makeover to bring her more in line with the fashion of French royalty.
+This included the straightening of her teeth by a French dentist, the diversification of her wardrobe, and hairstyles reminiscent of Madame de Pompadour.
+She was also instructed by Jean-Georges Noverre who taught her to walk in the gliding fashion characteristic of the court of Versailles.

 Dauphine of France (1770–1774)

-Following the Seven Years' War and the Diplomatic Revolution of 1756, Empress Maria Theresa decided to end hostilities with her longtime enemy, King Louis XV of France.
-Their common desire to destroy the ambitions of Prussia and Great Britain, and to secure a definitive peace between their respective countries led them to seal their alliance with a marriage: on 7 February 1770, Louis XV formally requested the hand of Maria Antonia for his eldest surviving grandson and heir, Louis-Auguste, Duc de Berry and Dauphin of France.
+Following the Seven Years' War and the Diplomatic Revolution of 1756, Maria Theresa decided to end hostilities with her longtime enemy, King Louis XV of France.
+Their common desire to destroy the ambitions of Prussia and Great Britain, and to secure a definitive peace between their respective countries led them to seal their alliance with a marriage: on 7 February 1770, Louis XV formally requested the hand of Maria Antonia for his eldest surviving grandson and heir, Louis Auguste, Duke of Berry and Dauphin of France.

-Maria Antonia formally renounced her rights to Habsburg domains, and on 19 April she was married by proxy to the Dauphin of France at the Augustinian Church in Vienna, with her brother Archduke Ferdinand standing in for the dauphin.
-On 14 May she met her husband at the edge of the forest of Compiègne.
+Maria Antonia formally renounced her rights to Habsburg domains, and on 19 April 1770 she was married by proxy with Louis Auguste at the Augustinian Church, Vienna, with her brother Archduke Ferdinand standing in for the dauphin.
+On 14 May 1770 she met her husband at the edge of the forest of Compiègne.
 Upon her arrival in France, she adopted the French version of her name: Marie Antoinette.
-A further ceremonial wedding took place on 16 May 1770 in the Palace of Versailles and, after the festivities, the day ended with the ritual bedding.
-The couple's longtime failure to consummate the marriage plagued the reputations of both Louis-Auguste and Marie Antoinette for the next seven years.
+A ceremonial wedding took place on 16 May 1770 in the Palace of Versailles, and after the festivities the day ended with the ritual bedding.
+The couple's longtime failure to consummate the marriage plagued the reputations of the royal couple for the next seven years.

-The initial reaction to the marriage between Marie Antoinette and Louis-Auguste was mixed.
+The initial reaction to the marriage was mixed.
 On the one hand, the dauphine was beautiful, personable and well-liked by the common people.
 Her first official appearance in Paris on 8 June 1773 was a resounding success.
 On the other hand, those opposed to the alliance with Austria had a difficult relationship with Marie Antoinette, as did others who disliked her for more personal or petty reasons.